sreelakshmiarjun27/LLMCloudInfrastructureProject/README.md

 6. Response Generation: Retrieved context and query are sent to GPT model(gpt-4o)for answer generation.
 7. User Interface: Responses are displayed through a Streamlit-based interface.

-## Modules
+## Testing and Analysis
 1.metrics.py: Contains functions for asking questions, computing evaluation metrics (accuracy, confidence score, context relevance, answer conciseness, response time), and saving results in JSON format.
 2.plot_performance.py: Generates radar charts to visualize performance metrics saved in JSON format.
 It creates visual representations of user evaluation metrics to assess chatbot performance.
 3.model_evaluation.py: Evaluates different models against a set of predefined questions to analyze response time, tokens used, and response length.
 This module provides comparative analysis of various language models.
 4.plot.py: Loads the evaluation results and plots average metrics for different models using bar graphs, helping visualize differences in performance.
 5.without_RAG.py: Implements a non-RAG chatbot that uses basic input-output processing without external retrieval systems.
-It includes text preprocessing capabilities to improve input handling.
-6.compare_chatbots.py: Compares the performance of RAG-based and non-RAG chatbots, calculating the BLEU score to measure response similarity and timing for both approaches.
+6.compare_chatbots.py: Compares the performance of RAG-based and non-RAG chatbots, calculating the BLEU score to measure response similarity and response time for both approaches.

 ## Requirements
 - Python 3.11.3